WHOOP Headquarters - A Delicate Balancing Act : Engineering Complex Structural Support for a Four-Story Open Stairwell

 Technology continues to be the medium of change for our modern, fast-paced world.
 Nothing exhibits this more than the new WHOOP Incorporated headquarters located in Boston, Massachusetts.
 WHOOP chose an 8-story building overlooking Commonwealth Avenue, just a stone’s throw from Fenway Park, to house their headquarters.
 As a brand focused on technology, health/fitness, education and sports, the location was ideal.
 WHOOP selected Studios Architecture and Bala to bring their vision for a sleek, modern, and groundbreaking space to life which included significant revisions to the newly built structure before occupancy.

 The modifications to the interior structure began with a series of interconnecting interior stairs spanning four stories with varying aesthetics to help the space flow.
-Adjacent to these stairs and along the exterior wall is a 4-story built-out feature wall displaying the WHOOP signature logo and concealing a complex structural support solution for the building façade.
+Adjacent to these stairs and along the exterior wall is a

 One of the largest challenges Bala encountered during design was the removal of large sections of slab for the stair openings, at each relevant floor, directly adjacent to the exterior façade.
 These portions of removed slab had previously supported the precast concrete façade panels of the building.